-The area comprises a mix of early 20th Century houses and later houses of varying dates.
-Many of the post-war houses within this area were architect designed by a variety of architects, albeit the results are also of varying quality and visual appearance.
+2.15 The area comprises a mix of early 20th Century houses and later houses of varying dates.
+Many of the post-war houses within this area were individually architect designed by a variety of architects, which results in varying quality and visual appearance.
 There is no consistent architectural style or palette of materials, and various forms of buildings both flat and pitched roofs are present.
 The variety of buildings and styles is however considered to give the area part of its interest, and recent planning permissions have encouraged a continuation of this variety with a number of approvals for contemporary new residential buildings.

-The area therefore has a unique capacity to accommodate change and a wide variety of proposals/styles will be equally acceptable on individual sites.
+The area therefore has a unique capacity to accommodate change and a wide variety of proposals and design styles will be equally acceptable on individual sites.